Antix-Development/SOS/src/after js13k/readme.md

 - `home()` was renamed to `seek()` which is a more appropriate name. `seek()` now takes jut one parameter `actor` to correspond with the actor now having a dedicated target attribute.

-- Discovered a bug when the player dies (`Uncaught TypeError: Cannot read properties of undefined (reading 'n') at keyUp (sos.js:2274)`).
-The issue was that on entering game over mode, `enteringName` is not defined so 'keyUp()' throws a console error.
+- Discovered a bug when the player dies ( *Uncaught TypeError: Cannot read properties of undefined (reading 'n') at keyUp (sos.js:2274)*).
+The issue was caused by `enteringName` being set to true at the wrong place in the code so 'keyUp()' throws a console error.
 Set `enteringName` to `false` when initiating a new game which resolved it.

 These fixes and additions take the zip file up to 13,227 bytes, not far from the maximum allowed for js13k.
 I'll try to manually mangle some object attributes and see if I can;t get that size down a l,ittle.